PaloAltoNetworks/terraform-provider-cortexcloud/docs/ephemeral-resources/outpost_template.md

 ### Read-Only

 - `terraform_module_url` (String) The full URL returned by Cortex Cloud when selecting the Terraform method of downloading the template.
-Opening this URL in your browser will begin a download of the created template as a Terraform module, which you can then apply to permit Cortex Cloud to scan your Azure resources.
+Opening this URL in your browser will begin a download of the created template as a Terraform module, which you can then apply to permit Cortex Cloud to scan your cloud environment.

 <a id="nestedatt--custom_resources_tags"></a>
 ### Nested Schema for `custom_resources_tags`